showhey0705/ollie-JP/README.md

 Patterns are pre-designed page elements that can be used to quickly design a page section or a full page layout.
 Instead of designing a page from scratch, WordPress creators can now lean on patterns to quickly design their full website in the WordPress Site Editor.

-You can access Ollie's patterns via the block inserter on posts, pages, or in the site editor.
+You can access Japonizm's patterns via the block inserter on posts, pages, or in the site editor.

 #### Creating page designs with patterns

-To create the pages you see on the [Ollie theme demo](https://demo.olliewp.com), simply insert Ollie's full-page patterns onto any page, and apply the No Page Title template via the editor sidebar.
+To create the pages you see on the [Japonizm theme demo](https://demo.japonizmwp.com), simply insert Japonizm's full-page patterns onto any page, and apply the No Page Title template via the editor sidebar.
 This template removes the default page title, which better accommodates the full-page patterns, so make sure you have an H1 in your design for SEO best practices.

 https://user-images.githubusercontent.com/1415737/226257588-c2777dfc-b6af-40fd-b997-70fc78bdd88e.mp4